TESS Shines Light on the Origin of the Ambiguous Nuclear Transient ASASSN-18el: Analysis

 \subsection{Optical/X-ray Correlation}

 Next we searched for a correlation between the TESS optical and NICER X-ray light curves, shown in Figure \ref{fig:nicer}.
+Here we include the quiescent host galaxy plus AGN flux in the TESS bandpass to the zero-mean TESS light curve shown in Fig. \ref{fig:javelin_lc}.
 The X-ray emission is roughly an order of magnitude higher than the optical emission at the same phase, unlike many other ANTs \citep{neustadt20, hinkle21c}.
-Qualitatively, both light curves show a plateau over the time period from 500 to 700 days after the peak emission, where they overlap.
-After this plateau, both the NICER and TESS light curves begin to decline.
-This is likely due to a change in the overall accretion rate onto the central SMBH.
+Qualitatively, both light curves show a plateau over the time period from 500 to 700 days after the peak emission where they overlap.

 We tried to measure a temporal lag between the NICER and TESS light curves.
 If the optical variability was a result of the reprocessing of the far more luminous X-rays, we would expect to see a correlation between light curve features in the X-ray and the optical, with the optical lagging behind the X-ray.
 Assuming this is due to light travel time, this lag would give an approximate physical size of the accretion disk between the X-ray emitting corona and the cooler portions of the disk from which the emission seen in the TESS bandpass originate.
 Unfortunately, neither the straightforward cross-correlation function code \textsc{PyCCF} \citep{sun18} nor the more sophisticated DRW modeling code \textsc{javelin} \citep{zu11, zu13} model produced a useful result.
 Additionally, we tested if binning the TESS data and/or smoothing the light curves to remove long-term trends affected the lag fits, but neither was able to return an acceptable result.